AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 For all methods the implementation is tied to a specific `nodedef` with a well defined interface of typed inputs and outputs.
 In the following sub-sections each of these methods are explained.

 ### 1.3.1 Inline Expression
-ShaderX’s code generators support a very simple expression language for inlining code.
+Provided code generators support a very simple expression language for inlining code.
 This is useful for simple nodes where the operation can be expressed as a single line of code.
 Inlining will reduce the number of function calls and produce more compact code.
 The syntax to use is the same as the target shading language, with the addition of using the node’s input ports as variables wrapped in double curly brackets: `{{input}}`.
 The code generator will replace these variables with values assigned or connected to the respective inputs.
 Figure 2 gives an example.

 Connecting the expression to the nodedef is done using an `<implementation>` element as seen in